ImtiazVision/Thought-Leaders-Qualities/Growth_Mindset.md

 ### Building Rapport

 The goal of rapport is to create a bond.
 It is about communicating not just words, but also sentiments and emotions.
 It fosters stronger ties and deeper partnerships, which nearly always leads to increased productivity and retention.

+### Servant Leadership

+**Servant leadership**: is all about putting others ahead of yourself.
+It also entails being ethical, knowing how to listen, and being helpful in general.
+However, the overarching idea is about serving others and assisting others before oneself.
+I t promotes excellent teamwork and fosters good team cohesion.